-In addition the Technology Partner will also support any other existing TC that may have a secondary focus on automotive engineering and the 2-3 new TCs which will also focus on the same sector.
+In addition, the Technology Partner will support any existing TCs with a secondary focus on precision manufacturing and 2-3 new TCs that will focus on the precision manufacturing sector.

-The duration of assignment for the Technology Partner will be up-to maximum of six years with the last year focused on hand holding and handover.
+The duration of assignment for the Technology Partner will be up-to maximum of six years with the last year focused or hand holding and handover.